 |H_D_FS 3150W||Child Development 4-8 (Early Childhood) - Writing Intensive||3|

-Child Development Laboratory Courses such as H_D_FS 3500, H_D_FS 3700, and H_D_FS 4971 have prerequisites and require the consent of the instructor.
-Students must have full HDFS status.
-Because enrollment is limited, students must see the HDFS advisor to be placed on the waiting list a minimum of two semesters before anticipated enrollment.
-Students in Family and Lifespan Development may substitute another practicum experience with consent of department advisor.
+Child Development Laboratory Courses such as H_D_FS 3500, H_D_FS 3700, and H_D_FS 4971 have pre/co-requisites and require the consent of the instructor.
+Because enrollment may be limited, students must see the assigned HDFS academic advisor to be placed on an enrollment permission list.
+Students in the Family and Lifespan Development emphasis may substitute another practicum experience with consent of department advisor.

-In addition to the required courses, the degree program is completed with courses selected from within the department, from other areas in the College of Human Environmental Sciences, and from the social sciences and allied professional fields such as education, recreation, business and health.
+In addition to the required core courses listed above, the degree program is completed with courses selected from within the department, from other areas in the College of Education, and from the social sciences and allied professional fields such as education, recreation, business and health.
 For some students, courses in the arts, humanities, or biological sciences may be appropriate.

 Background Checks, Health Screenings and Other Required Elements:

-It is essential that HDFS majors develop professional relationships with vulnerable populations, thus during the course of the degree program, and prior to beginning any practical or clinical education experience, students are required to:
+It is essential that HDFS majors develop professional relationships with vulnerable populations, thus during the course of the degree program, and prior to beginning any practical or clinical education experience, students may be required to:

 - pass multiple criminal background checks

 - pass other qualification checks required by the practical or clinical education sites

 - provide proof of health insurance coverage